-LuaTEX-ja supports four directions, as shown in Table 6.
+LuaTeX-ja supports four directions, as shown in Table 6.
 The second column (yoko direction) is just horizontal writing, and the third column (tate direction) is vertical writing.
-The fourth column (dtou direction) is actually a hidden feature of pTEX.
+The fourth column (dtou direction) is actually a hidden feature of pTeX.
 We implemented this for debugging purpose.
-The fifth column (utod direction) corresponds the "tate (math) direction" of pTEX.
+The fifth column (utod direction) corresponds the "tate (math) direction" of pTeX.

 Directions can be changed by \yoko, \tate, \dtou, \utod, only when the current list is null.
-Also, the direction of a math formula is changed to utod, when the direction outside the math formula is tate (vertical writing).
+These commands cannot be executed in unrestricted horizontal modes, nor math modes.
+The direction of a math formula is changed to utod, when the direction outside the math formula is tate (vertical writing).